Read Warren’s blog

 15When one of those at the table with him heard this, he said to Jesus, “Blessed is the one who will eat at the feast in the kingdom of God.”

 16Jesus replied: “A certain man was preparing a great banquet and invited many guests.
 17At the time of the banquet he sent his servant to tell those who had been invited, ‘Come, for everything is now ready.’
 (Luke 14:15–17).

 Jesus says in his parable that the feast’s invited guests began to make excuses to the servant for their not attending: One had just bought a piece of land and said he had to go see it (v.
 18); that man was concerned with financial investments, but surely, no one buys a field sight unseen.
 Another who’d purchased ten oxen said that he was on his way to yoke them up and try them out (v.
-19); that man was preoccupied with his business, but no one would buy five pair of oxen without first verifying that the oxen were capable of such performance.
-Both excuses were flimsy and meritless; each indicates an extent of self-interest in finances and perpetuating worldly riches, on both mens’ parts.
+19); that man was preoccupied with his business, but no one would buy five pairs of oxen without first verifying that they were capable of the work expected of them.
+Both excuses were flimsy and meritless; each indicates an extent of self-interest in finances and perpetuating worldly riches, on both men's parts.
 Purchasing property was and is a wealthy man’s luxury; and five yoke of oxen would have been suitable for an estate, while one or two pairs of oxen would be adequate for a small farm.